hgroenenboom/flutter_plugin_static/README.md

 ### running the flutterapp
 first install flutter and then execute `flutter run -d windows` in the `flutterapp` folder.
 Or simple run the `run.ps1` script or inspect the script for more details.

+### limitations
+currently Windows only, purely because I've only worked on this with a windows device